GSA/data.gov/CONTRIBUTING.md

 All deployments from the `master` branch will capture a frozen state for each application via their `fcs` branch (eg [catalog.data.gov](https://github.com/GSA/catalog.data.gov/tree/fcs)).

-Changes to the `master` should be rare and only include security or compliance updates.
+Changes to the `master`/`main` should be rare and only include security or compliance updates.
 The application should be sequentially deployed to sandbox, staging, and then production.
 If there's an issue with the deploy along the way, the deploy should be halted and then the issue addressed (following the usual PR workflow) before starting a new deploy.
 See [application release](https://github.com/GSA/datagov-deploy/wiki/Releases#application-release)